 - how long you have been a Waze Carpool user;

 - the number of rides you have completed as a Rider and as a Driver; and

 - the number of times you have been thanked in connection with a ride by other Waze Carpool users.

 In addition, while you are en route to pick up a Rider and for the duration of each Ride, Waze Carpool will share your current location and your estimated time of arrival at the agreed pickup location with the applicable Rider.

 Verifying Driver Details

 Although Google may in some instances attempt to verify certain information provided by Drivers, Google has no obligation to do so and makes no representations regarding the accuracy of such verification.
 It is your responsibility to verify the identity, qualifications and status of a Driver.

-Information Shared With Drivers
+Information Shared With Drivers and Riders

 - the ride you have requested;